xen-project/xen/docs/misc/xen-command-line.markdown

 when the RSB gets overwritten.
 The former control all RSB overwriting, while the latter two can be used to fine tune overwriting on from HVM context, and an entry from a native (PV or Xen) context.

-### xenheap\_megabytes (arm32)
-> `= <size>`

-> Default: `0` (1/32 of RAM)

-Amount of RAM to set aside for the Xenheap.
-Must be an integer multiple of 32.

-By default will use 1/32 of the RAM up to a maximum of 1GB and with a minimum of 32M, subject to a suitably aligned and sized contiguous region of memory being available.

 ### clocksource
 > `= pit | hpet | acpi | tsc`